 The Standard Sub-panel addresses and detector types are set using the DIP switches on the Sub-panel.

 Each Sub-panel has an 6 way DIP switch.
 The first 5 switches set the panel number.
-Switch 6 (A) sets the data protocol for the detectors fitted to the loops.

 Note that addresses 01 and 02 are likely to be used by Integrated Sub-panels.

 SUB-PANEL NUMBER SWITCHES 1-5